waynodiablo/Oystercard/further_javascript/walkthroughs/02_angular_modules.md

   <!-- rest of index.html -->
 ```

 We have now created a named Angular module, `toDoApp`, and all HTML on this page is within its scope.
-Now, we will attach a controller module to our `toDoApp` module, so we can track (and later, manipulate) application state.
+Now, we will attach a controller to our `toDoApp` module, so we can track (and later, manipulate) application state.

 [Forward to the Challenge Map](../00_challenge_map.md)